The Sports Hernia Operation

-- The external oblique is usually torn and separated along its fibers starting at the superior lateral border of the external ring.
-This tear is extended (if necessary) and flaps of the external oblique fascia are raised superiorly and inferiorly.
-The exposes the spermatic cord (the round ligament in women).
+- The external oblique is usually torn and separated along its fibers, starting at the superior lateral border of the external ring.
+If necessary, this tear is extended superiorly and laterally to the level of the internal ring.
+The spermatic cord (the round ligament in women) is just deep to the external oblique.
 The spermatic cord is circumferentially dissected free at the level of the pubis.
 A Penrose drain is looped around the spermatic cord.
 The spermatic cord is then freed back to the level of the internal inguinal ring.
-If a decision has been made to perform a neurectomy, the ilioinguinal nerve is transected and the stump is buried in the muscle.
-The distal portion of the nerve and its branches are excised.

 - The spermatic cord is explored.
-If there is an indirect inguinal hernia sac present, then this is explored and a high ligation is performed.
-Any major lipomas are also removed.
+If there is an indirect inguinal hernia sac present, then this is separated from the cord, and a high ligation is performed.

 - Using the Penrose drain, the spermatic cord is retracted inferiorly out of the operative field.
-This exposes the floor of the inguinal canal.
-Characteristically, the floor of the inguinal canal will be thinned and the fibers partially disrupted starting at the conjoined tendon and extending towards the epigastric vessels.
+The inguinal floor can then be inspected.
+The floor of the inguinal canal is usually thin and torn.

-- The spermatic cord is left in the subcutaneous tissues similar to a Halsted Repair.
+- The spermatic cord is left in the subcutaneous tissues.